 In this article, we’ll examine the statistics of a long-distance relationship and its advantages and disadvantages.
 We’ll also share tried-and-true tips for keeping the flame burning across the miles, as well as a few helpful resources for long-distance duos determined to make their love last.

 According to the New York Post, approximately 60% of long-distance relationships work over the long term.
 In fact, more than half of individuals in a long-distance relationship believe absence really does make the heart grow fonder, according to a 2018 study.
 This means that you’ve got statistics on your side.

 Maintaining any relationship takes effort, dedication, and understanding.
 And while it may seem like the distance between you could amplify problems, some studies suggest that long-distance relationships are the strongest relationships of all.

 Unfortunately, heartache is unavoidable when you love someone from far away.
 By weighing the pros and cons, you and your partner can determine whether to make your relationship a priority, or consider other options.

-People enter long-distant relationships for many reasons.
+People enter a long-distant relationship for many reasons.
 Existing couples may enroll at colleges on different coasts, or land their dream jobs in different cities.
 Thanks to advances in technology, there are countless websites and apps to meet potential partners from all around the globe.
 Many pairs begin their relationships online despite being hundreds or even thousands of miles apart.
-Both new and long-time couples can benefit from long-distance love in the following ways:
+Both new and long-time couples can benefit from a long-distance relationship in the following ways:

 Your Connection Isn’t Purely Physical